IIIF/api/source/presentation/4.0/model.md

 If the Content Resource is an Image, and a IIIF Image service is available for it, then the `id` property of the Content Resource _MAY_ be a complete URI to any particular representation supported by the Image Service, such as `https://example.org/image1/full/1000,/0/default.jpg`, but _MUST NOT_ be just the URI of the Image Service.
 The Image _SHOULD_ have the service referenced from it using the `service` property.

-If the Content Resource is a 3D Model, then regardless of the file format, it is treated as being within an infinitely large three dimensional space with an origin (0 on all three axes).
+If the Content Resource is a 3D Model, then regardless of the file format, it is treated as being within an infinitely large three-dimensional space with an origin (0 on all three axes).
 This is described as its "local coordinate space".
 3D Content Resources _MAY_ be painted into Scenes via a painting Annotation.
 When painted as an Annotation, the origin of the 3D Content Resource's local coordinate space _MUST_ be aligned with either the Scene coordinate origin by default or with a specific 3D point in the Scene if a [Point Selector](#point-selector) is used.

 Non-3D Content Resources such as images, audio, and video _MUST NOT_ be painted into a Scene as Annotations.
 Instead, to include image and video resources in a Scene, the resource(s) _MUST_ be painted on to a Canvas that is painted into the Scene.
 To include audio resources in a Scene, the resource(s) or Timeline _MUST_ be referenced by an AudioEmitter that is painted into the Scene.